vincentrenais/vincentrenais.github.io/_posts/2016-10-16-configuring-chalk.md

 ---
 layout: post
 title: "How to configure Chalk"
-description: "Learn more about the config file for Chalk and how to set it up properly."
+description: "Learn more about the config file for Chalk and how to set it up properly.
+Learn more about the config file for Chalk and how to set it up properly.
+Learn more about the config file for Chalk and how to set it up properly."
 tags: [web, jekyll]
 ---